 We All Make Distributed Systems

 Łukasz liked the interesting talk delivered by Wojciech Rząsa (Rzeszów University of Technology) about predicting performance changes of distributed applications.
-Based on real-life case studies, he demonstrated, using a model described in Ruby-based DSL, how we can simulate possible application performance change, according to what kind of architecture we decide to use.
+Based on real-life case studies, he demonstrated how we can simulate possible application performance change using a model described in Ruby-based DSL, according to what kind of architecture we decide to use.

 Ruby vs Elixir